Weeb-Linux/BambooSound/README.md

 3. If you had created your own preset and performs better, feel free to make a pull request.

-4. Sometimes the audio is a little bit quiet than usual, you can loud it by set the system volume to 105-110%, but this is not recommended.
+4. Sometimes the audio is a little bit quieter than usual, you can loud it up by set the system's maximum volume to 105-110%, but this is not recommended.

 5. Please don't open PulseEffects' issue in this repo.